-If you love blueberry pie, then this is one recipe that you won’t want to miss because it’s one of the easiest and most adaptable pie recipes you’ll ever come across.
+If you love blueberry pie, then this is one recipe that you won’t want to miss because it’s one of the easiest and most adaptable pie recipes you’ll ever come across (just like these desserts).
 It will teach you how to make no-hassle mini blueberry pies with buttery pie crust tops that are simply to die for.
+If you’re looking for something even easier you can make ahead, give this homemade pie filling recipe a try.

 How to Make Mini Blueberry Pies